NimaZahedi/Triangle/README.md

 Long story short, both approaches are good enough for this scenario.

 ## Usage
-  * If you have problem with babel please follow these steps:
-    * `npm uninstall --global babel-cli`
-    * `npm install --save-dev babel-cli`

   * `npm install`
   * scripts
     *  Start